upstate-csci-200-master/project-prime-sums/README.md

 # program-6
-Download Program.java - the problem description is in this file
+Download SumPrimes.java - the problem description is in this file Submit your to source code solution to CodePost & your description to JotForm